COVID-19 Updates on Landlord and Tenant Board Operations

-Tenants can get free legal advice through the Tenant Duty Counsel Program.
+Tenants with scheduled hearings can get free legal advice through the Tenant Duty Counsel Program.
 The Tenant Duty Counsel Program is a program of the Advocacy Centre for Tenants Ontario and is independent from the LTB.

-If your matter has been scheduled for a telephone hearing, you need to contact Tenant Duty Counsel before the hearing as the Tenant Duty Counsel may not attend all telephone hearings.
+If your matter has been scheduled for a telephone hearing and you wish to obtain legal advice, contact Tenant Duty Counsel before the hearing as Tenant Duty Counsel may not be in attendance at telephone hearings.

 The Landlord Self Help Centre provides small-scale landlords with general information, summary advice and referrals.
 The Landlord Self Help Centre is a non-profit community legal clinic funded by Legal Aid Ontario and independent from the LTB.

 You can visit their website or call 1-800-730-3218.